 Do not cheat; keep flipping your five coins until you get five heads.
 A real scientist never makes up data!

 5. Based on the results of just your last experiment (the one that gave you five tails when you flipped them under a particular combination of conditions), what would a stupid or evil biologist conclude?

 6. You're not stupid or evil (I hope), so what do you conclude?

 7. Download the balance data set, which has the data everyone in the class collected for homework 1.
-Pick two of the nominal variables that have two values (sex, arm on top, thumb on top, shoes or barefoot, hates math or other).
+Pick two of the nominal variables that have two values (sex, arm on top, thumb on top, stood on left or right foot, left or right handed).
 Write down the statistical null hypothesis in terms of the two variables.
 Then analyze just the data on eight people that you collected, using each of the three tests of independence that you've learned.
 Give your raw data (the numbers of each of the four combinations of your two variables) and the P-values for the three tests in a nice little table (do NOT just copy over the spreadsheets).

 8. Do the same three tests of independence on the same two variables as in question 7, only use the entire data set from everyone in the class.
 Present the raw data and P-values in another nice little table.